Skip to main content

 print(f"session_id={service_client.session_id}")

 The smallest complete round trip is one forward pass, one backward pass, one optimizer step, and one weight save.
-The script below mirrors the canonical SFT example: it tokenizes a prompt-and-answer pair, masks the prompt positions from the loss, runs the round trip, and saves a named checkpoint.
-Save this as train.py:
+The block below mirrors the canonical SFT example: it tokenizes a prompt-and-answer pair, masks the prompt positions from the loss, runs the round trip, and saves a named checkpoint.
+Append to train_loops.py:

 def build_sft_datum(tokenizer, prompt, answer):